Need a speaker for your school group, writers' meeting, or faith ministry?

 A writer's version of the ministry presentation on value.
 As created beings, made in God's image, how should we be fostering the creativity in ourselves?
 How do we make the art we are called to make?
 How do we stay true to our calling in the face of criticism and insecurity?

-Is it always right to show instead of tell?
 How do I know if I'm writing in deep POV?
 What is deep POV anyway?
 How do I know what to include and what to leave out?
 Walk through the different aspects of deep POV and see how they work in a short rewritten passage from Pride and Prejudice.

 A Survey of Plotting Styles